vedph/cadmus-codicology-shell/README.md

 - 2025-05-23:
   - pluralized label in ranges for palimpsest editor (`@myrmidon/cadmus-part-codicology-material-dsc`).
   - fixes to decoration element flags (`@myrmidon/cadmus-part-codicology-decorations`).
-  - fixes to sheet labels (cell features not saved in table).
+  - fixes to sheet labels (cell features not saved in table: `@myrmidon/cadmus-part-codicology-sheet-labels`).
 - 2025-05-21: published `@myrmidon/cadmus-part-codicology-hands` and `@myrmidon/cadmus-part-codicology-sheet-labels`.

 ### 12.0.2